reflectoring/reflectoring.github.io/content/blog/2023/2024-02-11-use-cases-for-java-records.md

 Java Records, with their concise syntax, automate essential method generation, eliminating boilerplate code.
 They prioritize immutability by default, ensuring data integrity without manual enforcement.
 Automatic generation of methods like `equals()`, `hashCode()`, and `toString()` simplifies development, enhancing code readability and maintainability.
 Classes become concise, improving clarity and facilitating quick comprehension.

-{{% warning title="A Note on Immutability" %}}
-Records ensure the immutability of their components by making all components provided in the constructor final.
-However, if a record contains a *mutable* object, this object itself can be modified.
-Furthermore, records can contain mutable *static* fields.
-{{% /warning %}}

 ## Syntax of Java Records

-Let's dive into the syntax of Java records, covering its key elements, various types of constructors, methods, and how records compare with traditional Java classes.
+Let's dive into the syntax of Java records, covering its key elements, various types of constructors, methods, and how records compare with traditional Java classes:

-Let's explore the basic syntax of Java records:

 ```java
 public record Person(String name, int age) {